jarviscanada/jarvis_data_eng_IlyasIsmail/angular-frontend/README.md

 The application was testing during development through the use of ng serve.
 As the project's features were being implemented, the web application was being refreshed and tested to ensure each feature worked as intended.

 # Deployment
-The application was deployed through Dockerhub.
-A Dockerfile was created to store the application inside of a docker image, which was uploaded to Dockerhub.
+The application was deployed through Docker Hub.
+A Dockerfile was created to store the application inside of a docker image, which was uploaded to Docker Hub.
 The source code was deployed onto GitHub using Git.

 # Improvements
 - handle Quote adding/removing